 and reformulated by J.C.
 Davies (1973) to include a gap between rising expectations and

-need satisfaction.
-Another proponent of this hypothesis, Joseph Margolin, argues that
+Another proponent of this hypothesis, Joseph Margolin,

-economic, and personal needs or objectives."
+political, economic, and personal needs or objectives."

 According to Professor Franco Ferracuti, a better approach than these and other